The on-campus housing requirement goes into effect for new, incoming students for Fall 2023.

 Yes.
 Please see the Exemptions section below for more information.

-A student who desires to live on-campus for their entire academic career at UNH can very likely do so.
+No, on-campus housing is not guaranteed for all four years.
+However, we offer housing options for students of all class years.
 It is up to the student to meet Housing deadlines for re-applying each year and self-selecting an on-campus space during the designated timeframe.

 Yes, unlimited meal plans are not required in the on-campus apartments (Gables and Woodside) or Babcock Hall, which houses graduate students and those students 21 years and older.
 The residents in these on-campus communities commonly opt for a swipe meal plan to supplement personal cooking.